ShriramHundekar/Task-1/README.md

 # Task-1
 Data cleaning and preprocessing on Titanic dataset for ML
-# 🚢 Titanic Dataset - Data Cleaning & Preprocessing
+# Dataset - Data Cleaning & Preprocessing

 This repository contains a Jupyter notebook that demonstrates essential data preprocessing techniques applied to the Titanic dataset.
 The goal is to prepare raw data for machine learning models.

 ---

-## 📌 Objectives
+##  Objectives

 - Handle missing values
 - Encode categorical variables